manorajesh/mma-hack112/src/README.txt

 	•	Add more gestures for advanced interactions.
 	•	Implement eraser functionality to clear specific areas of the whiteboard.
 	•	Include multi-hand tracking for collaborative use.

-Let me know if you need further edits or additions!